CoachCarr/CoachCarr/README.md

 - 👋 Hi, I’m @CoachCarr
-- 👀 I’m interested in ... stuff
+- 👀 I’m interested in ... code
-- 🌱 I’m currently learning ... code
+- 🌱 I’m currently learning ... life
 - 💞️ I’m looking to collaborate on ... whatever
 - 📫 How to reach me ... www.charlesleecarr.com